 The 2029 Notes mature on August 1, 2029.
 Interest is payable on the 2029 Notes on February 1 and August 1 of each year.
 The 2029 Notes are senior, unsecured obligations of the Company and rank equally in right of payment to all of the Company's existing and future senior debt and senior in right of payment to all of the Company's existing and future subordinated debt.
 The 2029 Notes are effectively subordinated to any of the Company's existing and future secured debt, to the extent of the value of the assets securing such debt.
-The obligations under the 2029 Notes are jointly and severally guaranteed by the Guarantors.
-The obligations under the 2029 Notes are required to be guaranteed by the same subsidiaries that are required to guarantee the 2028 Notes and 2030 Notes.
+The obligations under the 2029 Notes are required to be guaranteed by the Same subsidiaries that are required to guarantee the 2028 Notes and 2030 Notes.